marcpaq/b1fipl/README.md

 ## Honourable Mentions

+[256LOL](http://blog.jeff.over.bz/assembly/compilers/jit/2017/01/15/x86-assembler.html) implemented by Jeff Overbey.
+An x86 assembler in 256 lines or less.
+Technically not a single file but Jeff gives good descriptions of the problems with elegant, simple solutions.

 [An Implementation of J](http://www.jsoftware.com/books/pdf/aioj.pdf) implemented by Arthur Whitney.
 See the appendix "Incunabulum".
 It's only a fragment of the J interpreter, but its conciseness is impressive.

 [A Regular Expression Matcher](http://www.cs.princeton.edu/courses/archive/spr09/cos333/beautiful.html) implemented by Rob Pike, exegesis by Brian Kernighan.

+[Microlisp](https://github.com/lazear/microlisp), a Scheme-like lisp in less than 1000 loc of C, implemented by Michael Lazear.
+A single-implementation with extra files for examples and building.

 [Tiny Compiler](http://blog.mgechev.com/2017/09/16/developing-simple-interpreter-transpiler-compiler-tutorial/) implemented by Minko Gechev.
 It translates only arithmetic expressions, but it's well written.

-[256LOL](http://blog.jeff.over.bz/assembly/compilers/jit/2017/01/15/x86-assembler.html) implemented by Jeff Overbey.
-An x86 assembler in 256 lines or less.
-Technically not a single file but Jeff gives good descriptions of the problems with elegant, simple solutions.

 ## Epilogue